 Or perhaps the columns are a result of a volcanic eruption, when the basalt intruded through chalk beds, cooled, and caused horizontal contractions leaving fractured cracks throughout this area.

-Have you been to Northern Ireland?
+Have you been to Northern Ireland and traveled the Antrim Coast?
 Tell me about it in the comments!